 The special value of this factor is 1.805 which alone can calculate and explain the 8.596 of the variance.
 This variable has 5 variables.
-Among the five variables studied in this variable, the dispute and conflict on agricultural land due to their inheritable nature with a factor load of 0.780, variables factor Load Diversification into agricultural land products 0.661 Lack of access tools to facilitate agricultural integration activities 0.779 Lack of trust in acquaintances and friends for group work in agricultural integration 0.720 Lower interest in using modern technologies in integration 0.669 Controversy over agricultural land due to their propriety 0.780
+Among the five variables studied in this variable, the dispute and conflict on agricultural land due to their inheritable nature with a factor load of 0.780, the production of access tools to facilitate activities in agricultural integration with a factor of 0.779 and a low level of trust between families and friends for group work in agricultural integration with a factor of 0.720 were identified as the most important obstacles to the development of agricultural land consolidation in this factor (Table 8).